rubensworks/ScholarMarkdown/README.md

 _If you want to output articles in the double-column ACM template, execute `generate-scholarmarkdown my-awesome-article acm` instead._

+_If you want to output articles in the single-column CEUR ART template, execute `generate-scholarmarkdown my-awesome-article ceur` instead._

 #### 3. Compile your article

 _This will start a live webserver that will continuously compile your article files upon any change._